nn9dev/PPPwn_cpp/README.md

 3. For `--wait-after-pin`, according to [SiSTR0/PPPwn/pull/1](https://github.com/SiSTR0/PPPwn/pull/1) set this parameter to `20` helps to improve stability (not work for me), this option not used in web interface.
 4. For `--groom-delay`, This is an empirical value.
 The Python version of pppwn does not set any wait at Heap grooming, but if the C++ version does not add some wait, there is a probability of kernel panic on my ps4.
 You can set any value within 1-4097 (4097 is equivalent to not doing any wait).
 5. For `--buffer-size`, When running on low-end devices, this value can be set to reduce memory usage.
 I tested that setting it to 10240 can run normally, and the memory usage is about 3MB.
 (Note: A value that is too small may cause some packets to not be captured properly)

+### On _NUM options...
+With help from [Borris-ta](https://github.com/Borris-ta) and [DrYenyen](https://github.com/DrYenyen/), it has been found that changing some of the variables related to the PPPwn exploit can greatly increase success.
+For the purposes of this note, all values will be in ***HEX.*** If you'd like to quickly test values, you can use [PPwn-Tinker-GUI](https://github.com/DrYenyen/PPPwn-Tinker-GUI) on Windows or the [PPPwn_cpp CLI](https://github.com/nn9dev/PPPwn_cpp) directly on Linux.
+The values get set with the new `-sn`, `-pn`, and `-cn` flags above.

+SPRAY_NUM is 0x1000 in the original exploit.
+Brief testing shows that increasing this by steps of 0x50 up to around 0x1500 results in better reliability.

+PIN_NUM is 0x1000 in the original exploit.
+Its purpose is the time to wait on a core before proceeding with the exploit.
+Brief testing has shown this doesn't affect too much, so it's fine to leave this at default.

+CORRUPT_NUM is 0x1 in the original exploit.
+CORRUPT_NUM is the amout of malicious packets sent to the PS4.
+Breif testing shows increasing this results in much better reliability.
+Reccomended values are 0x1 0x2, 0x4, 0x6, 0x8, 0x10, 0x14, 0x20, 0x30, 0x40.
+Values too high may result in a crash.

 # Development